SESASR-Course/ros2_setup_guide/docs/wsl2/ros2_dev_container.md

 FROM althack/ros2:humble-gazebo
 ```

-This will install ROS2 with Gazebo and other dependencies.
+This will install ROS 2 with Gazebo and other dependencies.

 After this step and go to [2.
 Open the workspace in VSCode using Dev Containers](#2-open-the-workspace-in-vscode-using-dev-containers)

-## 1.2 Setup the template for ROS2 (Nvidia GPU)
+## 1.2 Setup the template for ROS 2 (Nvidia GPU)

 Clone the following repository to your local machine: